-The first two episodes introduces the characters (via a brief version of the first Venus story) and deals with the creation of Space Fleet and how Dan became a colonel.
+The first two episodes introduced the characters (via a brief version of the first Venus story) and dealt with the creation of Space Fleet and how Dan became a colonel.

 Effects artist Rowsby wrote an interesting page about the production of the show, but it isn’t on his current site, so you’ll have to make do with this version (without images) on the Internet Archive.

 Peter Profetto‘s Dan Dare page on his Digital Treats site had by far the most stunning spacecraft visuals from the show but again, this is now only available, in an incomplete form, through the Internet Archive.

 Digital artist Chris Manbe also posted some clips from the show on his web site, but the site is again only partly archived.
 He was part of the Foundation Imaging team that worked on the series, having taken the show on board from the defunct Netter Digital.

 Larry Schultz similarly posted some images on his Splinegod site (archived here).

 Dan Ritchie was another Dan Dare animator: he created various Lightwave renders for the show, as did Richard Khoo, but his site is no longer live.

 Jose A. Perez. worked on the show as a modeller and texture painter.
 (Perez has also worked on Star Trek: The Motion Picture – The Director’s Cut and Enterprise).
 This is another ‘dead’ site, but some of his model work is on the archive of his site from 2003.

 Roger Borelli was the Supervisng Character Artist on the show who went on to work for Digital Domain where he worked on several commercials.
 He’s now working for Disney TV Animation modelling Characters, props, and sets.